uutzinger/NCNN_python/README.md

 ## Overview
 This is a collection of python implementations of NCNN examples.
-NCNN is an opernsource implementation of Convolutional Neural Networks by [TENCENT](https://github.com/Tencent).
+NCNN is an opensource implementation of Convolutional Neural Networks by [TENCENT](https://github.com/Tencent).
 "Tencent is the world's largest video game developer as well as one of the most financially valuable companies."
 [Wiki](https://en.wikipedia.org/wiki/Tencent) and creator of [WeChat](https://en.wikipedia.org/wiki/WeChat).
 NCNN is optimized for mobile platforms; often is faster to run the model on CPU as compared to GPU.

 Code was converted to Python and accelerated with numpy and cython.
 A basic frame work to handle models, objects, bounding boxes, keypoints and transformations was developed.
-Python versions for Non Maximum Supression and image manipulation was implemented.
-In general converting code to python does not accelerate exsiting C code examples.
+Python versions for Non Maximum Suppression and image manipulation was implemented.
+In general converting code to python does not accelerate existing C code examples.
 The motivation for this work was to provide optimized examples for Python platform.

 There are several sites listing current implementation of CNN models that have been converted to NCNN.
-However, there is no single authorative repository:
+However, there is no single authoritative repository:
 * [Tencent](https://github.com/Tencent/ncnn/blob/master/python/ncnn/model_zoo)
 * [Baiyuetribe](https://github.com/Baiyuetribe/ncnn-models)
 * [Marton Juhasz](https://github.com/nilseuropa/ncnn_models)